COVID-19 Response: Return to Play Guidelines, FAQ & Resource Links

 Are players required to use masks?

 Face coverings (non-medical masks) are currently required in all Strathcona County public facilities.
 Players, coaches and spectators will be required to wear a mask when entering recreation facilities and in any public gathering areas within the facilities.
-Face coverings will not be required on the ice surface.
+Players are not required to wear masks while on the ice surface.
+Coaches must where masks at all times while in the facility, including on-ice.
 Please see Strathcona County's FAQs for more information.